Everything You Need to Know About Mens Silver Chains

 Named for having the same pattern of the spikelets at the top of a stalk of wheat, this chain type seemingly never goes out of style.
 As with rope chain, t's popular in hip hop jewelry.

 A classic "old school Italian" necklace style.
 Herringbone chains are patterned like a herring fish skeleton.
 It's a traditional boardwalk pattern, too.
-It is smooth to the touch, and impossible to bend.
+It is smooth to the touch, and impossible to bend and kink.

 This pattern looks like a conglomerate of corn kernels, hence its name.
 It is used more extensively without pendants, and is more difficult to find than most other necklace patterns.